 Hello, and thank you for your interest in Belle Vie Photography for your baby’s first portrait session.
 First of all, CONGRATULATIONS!
 You are welcoming a new little life into your family and are overcome with joy, excitement, apprehension and most importantly, love.
 You have been planning, preparing, learning, worrying and are possibly completely overwhelmed with how your life will soon be changing.
 With so much to worry about and prepare for, it’s important you entrust your newborn portrait session to an experienced and caring photographer.
-One who is trained in newborn safety and comfort, who will design your newborn session especially for you and your unique style.
+One who is trained in newborn safety and comfort, and one who will design your newborn session especially for you and your unique style.
 If you have already chosen Belle Vie Photography for your baby’s first portrait session, thank you.
 If you are still looking for the perfect photographer, hopefully this guide will be helpful and infrormative.

 I have been photographing newborns since 2012 and have cherished each and every session.
 I have extensive training in newborn safety, comfort, posing, positioning and styling.
 Your baby's safety and comfort are my primary concern.

 Every baby is different and although they are brand new, they have already developed preferences and have defining personality traits.
 Part of my job as your newborn photographer is to learn those traits and preferences to photograph your baby naturally, comfortably and beautifully.
 I look forward to meeting the newest addition(s) to your family.

 Newborn sessions are conducted in the first two weeks after a baby's birth.
 During this time babies primarily eat and sleep making all of those cute little poses possible.
 If you are planning a newborn session for your baby, contact me early so we can schedule your session within your baby's first two weeks.